 #8 Forget the Latte Factor

 David Back in The Automatic Millionaire was famous for talking about just how much can be spent on a fancy daily coffee.
-It's true that a ridiculous can be spent when it is done at frequent intervals.
-There are two very good counterpoints to the latte factor argument however.
+It's true that a ridiculous amount can be spent when it is done at frequent intervals.
+There are two very good counterpoints to the latte factor argument, however.
 The first is that it's usually the “big rocks” that sink a budget: i.e., housing and transportation.
-Get those under control and you can visit Starbucks every day.
+Get those under control, and you can visit Starbucks every day.
 Second, frequent small purchases may actually bring more happiness than one great big purchase.
 You may very well get more enjoyment out of buying a new video game every month and driving a beater than getting that brand new truck.

 Spending is an important part of any financial plan.
 Done well, it can bring you great happiness.
 Done poorly, it can make you miserable.
 Spend intentionally and live without regret.